 UNDERSTANDING THE WTO:

-Nations.
-There are currently 48 least-developed countries on the UN list, 34 of which to date have become WTO members.
+The WTO recognizes as least-developed countries (LDCs) those countries which have been designated as such by the United Nations.
+There are currently 48 least-developed countries on the UN list, 36 of which to date have become WTO members.

-“developing” countries.
+There are no WTO definitions of “developed” or “developing” countries.
 Developing countries in the WTO are designated on the basis of self-selection although this is not necessarily automatically accepted in all WTO bodies.